NEWSFriday, 18 May 2018 - Björn Gustavsson

 primop 'match_fail'({'function_clause'})

-would serve some purpose if there had been some function
+case would serve some purpose if there had been some function

-arguments, but why complicate the code generator if sys_core_fold
+arguments, but why complicate the code generator if sys_core_fold is

 perfectly capable of simplifying this code?

-will simplify the code in several steps.
+sys_core_fold will simplify the code in several steps.

 First it will look at each clause.
 If a clause can't possibly